YuweiXiao/AST-Grid/README.md

-# Adaptive Stagger-Tilted Grid
+# Adaptive Stagger-Tilted Grid for Incompressible Flow Simulation

 Implementation of paper **An adaptive staggered-tilted grid for incompressible flow simulation** ([doi](https://dl.acm.org/doi/10.1145/3414685.3417837))

-NOTE: This repo only contains 2d implementation and is still under development.
+NOTE: This repo contains smoke simulation using 2d ast and 3d AST-modified octree. **It is still under development.**

 ## Build